nielsenjared/nielsenjared.github.io/content/blog/algorithm-permutations/index.md

 ### Where Have We See This Or Something Like It Before?

-TODO
-This algorithm brings us full circle, back to the first algorithm we solved: the swap.
-I structured this series in this way to demonstrate ...
+This algorithm brings us full circle, back to the first one we solved: the swap.
+I structured this series in this way to demonstrate a few things:

+* learning is an iterative process

+* the computational thinking heuristics can be applied at different levels.
+Now that you are equipped with a toolbox of patterns, you only need to decompose and recompose patterns to solve problems

+* every tree was once a seed, or node, if you will

 ## A is for Algorithms